Sabrenetics/Cytheseus/README.md

 # USE GUIDE

-The software is to be written in C++ and Python for low level and high level abstraction, but can grow to accomodate more languages.
+The software is to be written in C++ and Python for multiplatforming and low level abstraction, but can grow to accomodate more languages e.g. JS being a web app.

 You are then able to choose different parts of the bodies such as limbs by clicking on them and a list of safe curated non advertised devices are discussed, such as by clicking on an hand shows options for microchips that could theoretically be implanted.
 Users can also contribute to the project and add journal articles to the cyberware part picker software to create new enteries for cyberware.